 5 Important Ways Obesity Affects the Brain

-These brain changes may, in turn, fuel overeating, leading to a vicious cycle that makes losing weight and keeping it off challenging.
+These brain changes may, in turn, fuel overeating.
+This leads to a vicious cycle that makes losing weight and keeping it off challenging.

-Here Are Five Ways Obesity Can Cause Changes in the Brain:
+Here Are Five Ways Obesity Affects the Brain:

 For more information on how Calla Slimspa Medical Weight Loss Center can help with your weight loss journey call us at 407-644-7546.
 Our diet program utilizes low glycemic index foods to help you lose weight faster!